JayGwod/JayGwod.github.io/_posts/2019-04-02-probabilities-and-statistics.md

 ---

+Probability and Statistics is a very important prerequisite course in the field of Machine Learning and Artificial Intelligence, nearly all the relevant courses need it as an essential part of the basis, such as [cs224n at Stanford](http://web.stanford.edu/class/cs224n/index.html#schedule):

+- Proficiency in Python
+- College Calculus, Linear Algebra
+- **Basic Probability and Statistics**
+- Foundations of Machine Learning

+where it requires "basics of probabilities, gaussian distributions, mean, standard deviation, etc." Although I have learned Probability a long time ago, it is still necessary to refresh and build a big picture with Statistics.
+For the reason that I didn't learn Statistics systematically previously and I didn't want to spend too much time on this topic, just a "basic" overview course was enough to help me to achieve this target.
+Through comparing many open courses online, I found that Dr James Abdey's course "Probability and
+Statistics: To p or not to p?" provided by Coursera satisfied my needs very well.
+Therefore I studied this course seriously and then posted my notes on this blog.

+In this course, Dr James Abdey combined the core concepts of Probability and Statistics closely and covered all the heart topics, including quantifying uncertainty with probability, descriptive statistics, point and interval estimation of means and proportions, the basics of hypothesis testing, and a selection of multivariate applications of key terms and concepts seen throughout the course.
+I have sorted out the materials as follows, which may help you get the key points quickly and build a global picture of this subject.
+Besides this, it is also readable to get knowledge of decision making under uncertainty.
+The thinking of Statistics perhaps benefits you for a lifetime.

 ### 1.1 The Monty Hall problem

 The famous 'Monty Hall' problem is a classic example of **decision making under